typescriptkamran/exercise11/README.md

 # exercise11
-## TypeScript GitHub Repository - Printing Friends' Names
+## TypeScript - Printing Friends' Names

 This TypeScript code demonstrates how to store the names of friends in an array called `names` and then print each person's name by accessing each element in the list one at a time.